elfxiong/wiktionary-translations-parser/README.md

 ## Todo

 - Write parsers for two or three editions.
+	- Run parsers on zim files (entire foreign editions of Wiktionary)
 - Generalize them and create a skeleton for writing other parsers.
   - make it so that we need minimal changes in order to parse another edition
 - Generate parsers for editions of interest.
+- Use translation scripts as base for derivation-table-parsing scripts.